mike123404/spammer/readme.txt

-you need to install pyautogui and colorama pip install pyautogui pip install colorama
+you need to install pyautogui and colorama: pip install pyautogui pip install colorama